oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 - In a terminal window, let's build the new version of the container:

   - Change to folder **helidon-labs-storefront**
-  - Run the v2 script:
+  - Run the build and push script that uses 0.0.2 as a tag:
     -  `bash buildV0.0.2PushToRepo.sh`

 ```